 The effect of this is that there are numerous taxes paid by everyone to all levels of government.
-In the US, Federal Income Tax policy has become so complex and distorted that there seems to be a general feeling that government has become extremely inefficient and unfair with respect to raising tax revenue.
-The purpose of this paper is to attempt to 1) examine the current tax structure of the federal government in general and specifically the complex issues of fairness and equity, and 2) suggest a federal income tax policy that meets the criteria of equity, efficiency and ease of administration while creating no market distortions.
+In the USA, federal income tax policy has become so complex and distorted that there seems to be a general feeling that government has become extremely inefficient and unfair with respect to raising tax revenue.
+The purpose of this paper is to attempt to examine the current tax structure of the federal government